nemster/radix_pump/README.md

 ## Fair launch

 To create a new coin you have to deposit an amount of a base coin.
-It's up to the component owner, during instatiation, to decide which base coin to use (XRD or another one) and the minimum deposit amount needed to crate a new coin.
+It's up to the component owner, during instatiation, to decide which base coin to use (XRD or another one) and the minimum deposit amount needed to create a new coin.
 When a new coin is created the creator gets a share of it at about the same price as the earliest buyers of the coin.

 ## Modified constant product formula